 At camp, I was that hopelessly un-athletic child.
 Not particularly good at any sport, ga-ga was the only game (besides Uno) that I knew I had a chance of winning.
 Which I did at least a few times.
 And even if I wasn’t the champion, I still felt victorious when a game started with 30 kids and I still remained in the pit when it was down to 5.
 Or if I didn’t, each game went quickly enough that I could try again in just a few minutes.
 (My particular camp has a rule that if only 2 kids remain in the pit, one of them needs to get out within 10 hits of the ball, or else neither player wins.
 This makes the last minute far more exciting, but also prevents games from taking forever.)

 Bob’s Burgers shared this same sentiment, through the eyes of Rudy, an equally un-athletic student who gained instant popularity because of his newfound ability to win ga-ga.
-As he says, “I’m smoking suckers twice my size, but when the come at me, I’m a phantom.”
+As he says, “I’m smoking suckers twice my size, but when they come at me, I’m a phantom.”
 Kudos to the show for not only portraying the game accurately, but for getting into the mindset of its players.

 The show gets the little details right too.
 Letting the ball bounce three times before chasing after it, the exact method of slapping the ball, and even the massive crowd that gathers around the walls to watch the game.

 The only thing they did wrong?
 The fact that the show insists on calling it “ga-ga-ball.”
 As if not having that -ball suffix invalidates it as a sport.
-It’s a minor thing, but I have never once heard a person refer to it as anything but “ga-ga,” so it makes me think the writers purposely needed to change it up for some arbitrary reason.
+It’s a minor thing, but I have never once heard a person refer to it as anything but “ga-ga,” so it makes me think the writers needed to change it up for some arbitrary reason.

 I recommend “Y Tu Ga-Ga Tambien” to absolutely everyone who went to a Jewish summer camp.
 If for whatever reason you don’t like the episode, you’ll probably enjoy the Ga-Ga Song that appears in the end credits, which ought to become the official ga-ga anthem at camps worldwide.